 You’ve built a successful business, that’s supporting your family and providing you with a pretty good lifestyle.
 You’re proud of what you’ve achieved and are looking at further growth and possible expansion in the future.
+Have you considered how you’ll protect your business against the loss of a keyperson?

-- You don’t think twice about insuring your business against loss from fire or theft but have you considered the consequences to you and your business of losing a key person, director or partner?
+- You don’t think twice about insuring your business against loss from fire or theft but have you considered the consequences to you and your business of losing a key person, director, or partner?

 - Have you considered how you would pay off a loan signed by a director/partner who has died?